 The owner of this project, Tak, grew up around elephants on the family property.
 His parents owned elephants and he was endlessly fascinated by watching them.
 He felt sad when he saw elephants performing in circuses and was uncomfortable with how unnatural it was for elephants to be performing tricks for people’s amusement.
 Tak was drawn to the ‘Saddle Off’ concept when he heard about it and Elephant Wellness was opened in December 2017 on his ancestral land.
-The project provides a caring home to three female elephants, Bo Ja, Mae Boon Theung, and Mae Si Jaan who are now enjoying their retirement from logging and elephant riding and Tak enjoys seeing their spirits awaken in their newfound freedom.
+The project provides a caring home to three female elephants, Bo Ja, Mae Boon Theung, and Mae Si Jaan who are now enjoying their retirement from logging and elephant riding.
+Tak enjoys seeing their spirits awaken in their newfound freedom.
 At the project, they grow medicinal plants to treat the elephants to ensure a healthy digestive system and to protect their skin from insects.
 To provide for the elephants they also grow grass and bananas on their land using the elephant dung as fertilizer and buy fruit and vegetables from neighboring farmers.
-The elephants here have plenty of time to forage in the jungle, eating native bamboo, leaves, tree bark, and wild root vegetables and also enjoy grazing on the tall grass and banana trees grown at the project.
+The elephants here have the chance to forage in the jungle, eating native bamboo, leaves, tree bark, and wild root vegetables and also enjoy grazing on the tall grass and banana trees grown at the project.

 How Elephant Wellness is eco friendly & sustainable